emacs-mirror/emacs/mps/manual/source/lang.rst

         keys or values, depending on a parameter supplied at allocation time.
-A hash table entry will be deleted once the garbage collector has determined that there are no :term:`strong references <strong reference>` to the key or value of the entry, for weak key or value tables, respectively.
+A hash table entry will be deleted once the garbage collector has determined that there are no :term:`strong references` to the key or value of the entry, for weak key or value tables, respectively.

         .. link::